jaandrle/nodejsscript/docs/interfaces/EchoFunction.md

 Prints to `stdout` with newline.
 Multiple arguments can be passed, with the first used as the primary message and all additional used as substitution values similar to [`printf(3)`](http://man7.org/linux/man-pages/man3/printf.3.html) (the arguments are all passed to `util.format()`).
-Internally uses console.log.
-Stringify inputs except objects and errors in case of config.verbose.
+Internally uses `console.log`.
+Stringify inputs except objects and errors in case of `$.is_verbose`.

 ```js
 const count = 5;